JesseMcGilAllen/FatYeti/api_documentation.md

 Fat Yeti is web service that returns the snow depth for a user-provided zipcode.
 The user enters a zipcode and the nearest station data is returned as a JSON object.
 The web service is provided in two forms - a standard HTML query string and a RESTful implementation.

+Distance between two latitude and longitude coordinate pairs is calculated using Pythagoras' theorm.
+The results are returned in meters.

 ### BASE URL
 http://sol.blackshard.net:11388/FatYeti